 Craik and Lockhart identified three levels of processing:

-1. Structural processing involves encoding the physical attributes of something, like color, size, and shape.
-It doesn’t require deep thought and leads only to short-term retention of information.
+- Structural processing is when you pay attention to the physical attributes of something, like color, size, and shape.
+It doesn’t require deep thought and leads only to short-term retention of data.

 Rumelhart, Hinton, & McClelland: Parallel-Distributed Processing